 Depending upon the length of time away or their activities (such as working in health care), returning aid workers may benefit from a complete medical review.
-Homecoming has also been identified as a risk period for difficulties in psychological adjustment, and appropriate treatment or counseling should be sought.
-Workers who witnessed or were involved in situations of mass casualties, deaths, or serious injuries or who have been victims of violence (assault, kidnapping, or serious accident) should be considered for referral for critical incident counseling.
+Homecoming has also been identified as a risk period for difficulties in psychological adjustment, and treatment or counseling should be sought.
+Workers who witnessed or were involved in situations of mass casualties, deaths, or serious injuries or who have been victims of violence (assault, kidnapping, or serious road traffic crash) should be considered for referral for critical incident counseling.

 Studies have indicated that >30% of aid workers report depression shortly after returning home.
 The adjustment process can be assisted by a skilled debriefing.
-Generally, humanitarian workers are able to adapt to the acute and chronic stressors of their work and demonstrate considerable resilience, but they will also benefit from proper rest and support to help them fully adjust back into the home environment.
+Generally, humanitarian aid workers are able to adapt to the acute and chronic stressors of their work and demonstrate considerable resilience, but they will also benefit from proper rest and support to help them fully adjust back into the home environment.